 It’s cheesy, it’s touristy and it has incredible views.
-Yup, it’s something you should definitely have on your list.
+It’s something you should definitely have on your list.

 Hot tip: to avoid the crowds book your spot online before you arrive or arrive first thing in the morning.
 Weekends and evenings are generally the most crowded times to ride.

 Catching a glimpse of Big Ben and Westminster Abbey is pretty easy to do when you’re spinning around on the London Eye.